agileqatester/ntier-app/README.md

 | `monitoring`     | CloudWatch metrics, alarms (CPU, memory, request count)                 |
 | `security`       | IAM policies, roles, group permissions, boundary enforcement            |

+Terraform parameters are defined in variables.tf files under each module.
+There is also example of terraform.tfvars in env/dev

 ## 📡 API Reference